sugaryourcoffee/monitoring/docs/ganglia.md

 File        | Path                     | Description
 ----------- | ------------------------ | -----------
 gmetad.conf | /etc/ganglia/            | Collecting data from servers by talking to gmond.
 Has to be installed on the Ganglia server gmond.conf  | /etc/ganglia/            | Collecting metrics from servers and sending them to gmetad.
-Has to be installed on the Ganlia server and clients apache.conf | /etc/ganglia-webfrontend | Apache configuration file for Ganglia's web interface.
+Has to be installed on the Ganlia server and monitored servers apache.conf | /etc/ganglia-webfrontend | Apache configuration file for Ganglia's web interface.
 Has to be linked to /etc/apache2/conf-enabled/

 Trouble Shooting